 To generate code from a model, select this option.
 Also select this option for where you want the MCDC coverage analysis to approximate the degree of coverage that your test cases achieve for the generated code (most high-level languages short-circuit logic expressions).

 Note: A test case that does not achieve full MCDC coverage for non-short-circuited logic expressions might achieve full coverage for short-circuited expressions.

 Select this option to warn you at the end of the simulation that the model contains blocks that require coverage analysis but are not currently covered by the tool.

-To achieve faster execution during model simulation and in generated code, in the Configuration Parameters dialog box, on the Optimization pane, enable the Block reduction parameter.
+To achieve faster execution during model simulation and in generated code, in the Configuration Parameters dialog box, on the All Parameters tab, select the Block reduction parameter.
 The Simulink software collapses certain groups of blocks into a single, more efficient block, or removes them entirely.

 One of the model coverage options, Force block reduction off, allows you to ignore the Block reduction parameter when collecting model coverage.